 If you are thinking of becoming vegetarian (or vegan, with no eggs, dairy and in some cases, honey) here are a few basics to keep in mind.
-It’s also a handy reference for “accidental vegetarians”, omnivores who only eat meat once or twice a month.
+It’s also a handy reference for “accidental vegetarians” or flexitarians; omnivores who might only eat meat once or twice a month.

 Popular consensus has swung from needing at least two out of four sources in one meal to get total protein, to having at least two different types of vegetarian protein over the entire day.
 For ovo-vegetarians, eggs are the only complete protein (don’t need to be combined with other vegetarian protein sources) and make a handy energy hit.

 Vegans in particular should include regular serves of – seeds, nuts, tahini, beans, soy products, figs, seaweed (especially kombu and nori), figs and green leafy vegetables.
 Muesli, hommos, bean salad, and fig and nut balls – all make high calcium (and often protein) snacks.
 (Note: if you have thyroid issues, you may need to avoid some of these foods.
 Let’s work together to tailor make a diet.)

 More information on building strong bones.

 The best vegetarian iron sources include – nori, lentils, seeds, peaches, apricots, brown rice, beans and barley.
 Eggs have some iron as well.
 Unfortunately tannins, oxalates (e.g. in spinach) and phytates (in those wonderful wholefoods) can decrease absorption – another reason to keep an eye on your blood levels, even for meat eaters.
 Vitamin C helps your body take up iron from food, take 250 mg with iron rich meals.
 Like calcium and magnesium, caffeine can stop your body making the most of iron in your diet.